Hot Topics: Bay nettles in Barnegat Bay

 What do they look like?

 The adult bay nettle is bell-shaped and pale white and often has reddish markings along the surface.
 It has long thin tentacles around the edge of the bell (see image above right).
-Watch the animated video below to learn about the fascinating life cycle of the bay nettle!
-(Note: this video was made before the bay nettle was identified as a species distinct from the sea nettle, Chrysaora quinquecirrha, but the life cycle remains the same.
+Watch the animated video below to learn about the fascinating life cycle of the bay nettle.
+Note: This video was made before the bay nettle was identified as a species distinct from the sea nettle, Chrysaora quinquecirrha, but the life cycle remains the same.